bddsecurity/ios-bdd-mobile-security-tests/README.md

 In order to use the tests you need to install the calabash sandbox, following this [guide](https://github.com/calabash/install).

+## OWASP MASVS and MSTG
+The repo's structure is based on the [OWASP Mobile Application Security Verification Standard](https://github.com/OWASP/owasp-masvs) and the corresponding tests from the [OWASP Mobile Security Testing Guide](https://github.com/OWASP/owasp-mstg).
+For each test many features are defined with corresponding steps.

 ## v0.1
 First release.
 Stay tuned